x7v8p3m2q9l0/Shenron/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Eclipse Public License 2.0 - see the [LICENSE](LICENSE) file for details.

 ---